 Interesting facts about Puna

+Sumatran tigers are the smallest tiger subspecies, they are critically endangered.
 They have a very characteristic dark orange coat, with very thin, closely packed stripes.
-As with all tiger species, these stripes are as unique to each individual, as our finger prints are to us.
+As with all tiger species, these stripes are as unique to each individual.
 Around the face is a long white ruff of fur, more often seen in males than females.
-As their name suggests, the Sumatran tiger’s native habitat is the Indonesian island of Sumatra.
+The Sumatran tiger’s native habitat is the Indonesian island of Sumatra.

 Historically there were three tiger sub-species that made up a grouping of ‘Sunda Island’ tigers.
-Two of these; the Javan and Bali, have since been classed as extinct.
+Two of these, the Javan and Bali, have since been classed as extinct.
 This leaves the Sumatran tiger as the only surviving island sub-species, all others being mainland animals.
 They alter their behaviour and hunting in accordance with the type of area they live in.
 Preferring non-cultivated forests, they take preference over areas with high elevation, dense undercover and close to a water source.

 The main threat to the wild Sumatran tiger population is the increasing palm oil trade.
-The tigers need continual blocks of forest in which to thrive, as being a solitary species this is their only way of meeting breeding individuals.
+The tigers need continual blocks of forest in which to thrive, as being a solitary species this is their only way of meeting breeding partners.

 The traditional medicine trade is another problem that faces the wild population, with the demand for bones and body parts showing no signs of slowing down.